 In this trip report, I review British Airways B767 in Economy, Nice to London Heathrow.
 Usually, when we fly between Nice and London, be it on the Gatwick or the Heathrow route, we fly in British Airways Business Class on the A231 which I have reviewed.
 It was, therefore, a surprise when we boarded a Boeing 767, built in 1994, for our return trip from a rather rainy April break in Monaco.
 You can find out what Economy (or Coach) is like on other planes in our other British Airways Economy Class flight reviews.

-However, on this trip, I was running low on Avios and booked into the Economy cabin.
+On this trip, I was running low on Avios and booked into the Economy cabin.
 The cabin was split into a Club Europe cabin at the front and an Economy cabin behind.
 The Economy cabin was split further, with Club Europe spilling from the front cabin into the main cabin (with a curtain divider).
 At the exit row, the main cabin was split again, so you in effect had two Economy cabins.
 A middle and back cabin.
 We were in row 25 which was almost at the back of the middle cabin.

 Both cabins felt dated, in line with the plane age, being built in 1994.
 If the recent rumours of British Airways planning to buy out Norwegian airlines are true, I think the new planes and modern cabins will be a blessed relief, at least in comparison to this particular BA plane.
 Certainly, both the Business and Economy the cabins felt in need of an overhaul.